 It is our goal that students emerge from the class with a better understanding of both Africa’s and France’s histories and cultures and the dynamic ways that these peoples and places have informed one another.
 Finally, we intend that students will have an opportunity to learn about Paris in a way that moves beyond its standard hallmarks—the museums and sites that are the mainstay of typical tourist guides—to explore the ways in which France’s African ties and African heritage also make the city.

 African Civ III investigates the role art played in shaping European discourses about Africa, Africans, and their visual and material cultures from the early modern period, to the present.
 Starting with the era of the so-called great discoveries and the concomitant rise of the private cabinet of curiosity and ending with the creation of the public museum in the late eighteenth century, we will discuss in the first part of the class how the collection and exhibition of exotic specimens illustrate the social, political, economic, and aesthetic ideologies that shaped European perceptions of Africa before the colonial period.
 In the second part of the class, we will investigate the changing status of African expressive cultures in Europe with the rise of nineteenth century imperial colonialism.
 Texts, class discussion, and field trips will explore how the collection, conservation, and display of objects from faraway lands contributed to the construction, promotion and implementation of the colonial project.
-Finally, turning to the Quai Branly Museum and to the recently reopened Musée de l'Homme, we will interrogate contemporary debates about the social and political significance of the collection and display of African objects in France.
+Finally, turning to the Quai Branly Museum, we will interrogate contemporary debates about the social and political significance of the collection and display of African objects in France and consider the heated debate over repatriation of artworks.

 Center in Paris